 Fyre Festival, featuring headliner Ja Rule and acts like Blink-182, Migos and Disclosure, who dropped out in the weeks leading up to the event, was organized by Billy McFarland, who pleaded guilty to misleading his company’s investors.
 He faces up to 40 years in prison.

-The Fyre Festival was billed as an ultra-high-end festival experience, and Hattem — whose work life up until the DS Projects launch was in “complex programmatic advertising initiatives,” which he readily admits is, “the furthest thing from working with creatives” — bought the bait along with the attendees.
+The Fyre Festival was billed as an ultra-high-end festival experience, and Hattem — whose work life up until the DS Projects launch was at Complex Media, where he led their programmatic advertising initiatives, which he readily admits is, “the furthest thing from working with creatives” — bought the bait along with the attendees.
 He recounted how he bought his entire team expensive sunglasses, figuring, “If we’re going to be hanging out with Kylie and Kendall Jenner, we’ll look good doing it.”

 Hattem also remembered his experience flying out to the Bahamian island with all of the production gear (“I’m already [at that point] feeling overwhelmed with the mass of equipment we have,” he said), and realizing, slowly, that literally no one was prepared for any sort of high-end experience whatsoever.
 The first clue?
 The editing suite set up for the team had no wi-fi… and no electricity.